upamune/airulesync/README.md

 - Markdown links and references
 - HTML href and src attributes
 - General file paths with common extensions

+### Development Commands

+For developers contributing to the project:

+- `make schema` - Generates the JSON Schema for configuration validation

 ## 🤝 Contributing